 How delayed diagnosis claims work

 Starting a claim for delayed diagnosis compensation

-You likely have a lot of questions, including about whether you are entitled to compensation and how making a claim works.
+You likely have a lot of questions, including whether you are entitled to compensation and how making a delayed diagnosis claim works.
 We offer a free initial consultation so we can answer your questions and help you decide what action you want to take.

 During this meeting, we won’t put any pressure on you to pursue a claim with us, it’s all about giving you the right information so you can make the best choice for you.